 Use Google Keyword Planner to identify the relevant keywords for your hotel and target markets.
-You should look beyond the obvious short tail keywords, and also include landing pages with more fragmented mid- and long-tail keyword search combinations to penetrate the more low hanging fruits of online traffic.
+You should look beyond the obvious short tail keywords, and also include landing pages with more fragmented mid- and long-tail keyword search combinations to penetrate the lower hanging fruits of online traffic.
 This will help your overall SEO strategy gain more power.

-Meta descriptions - They provide a short summary of the page inviting to visit your link.
+They provide a short summary of the page inviting to visit your link.
 They are direct ranking factors and can influence other aspects like the click-through rate (how many users your page gets) and the average time the user spends on the site (both of which are direct ranking factors).

 Meta tag descriptions in the SERP’s can give valuable information and influence undecided users.
 A good meta tag will bring more traffic to your website and generate more direct bookings.
 Whenever a guest reaches for a keyword you include in your meta description, those terms will be balded in the test results displayed to him.

 You should mention the USP’s – something that differentiates your hotel from your competitors and also include a call to action for a guest to book with you straight away.
 Make sure you send the right message to target the right audience.

 Note: the keywords must correspond to those in the Title Tag.

 Create and tag headers and sub-headers in the content of your page.
 This is a very important on page element for targeting keywords!
 Many leisure travelers use their smartphones to get travel inspirations in spare moments, with the headers (caption titles) you separate your text which captures the attention of the users and makes it easy to navigate.